 #10: Waltz into some of the most beautiful hotels in the world

 Seriously.
 Hotel hopping is one of my favourite things to do in the South of France.
-A region that has the star-studded Hôtel du Cap-Eden-Roc in Cap d’Antibes; the art-filled Negresco in Nice; the swanky Carlton Hotel in Cannes and the atmospheric Hôtel Belles Rives in Juan les Pins (where Zela and Scott Fitzgerald frolicked back when it was still a private villa), is a region that specializes in luxe moments, and stopping into hotel bars for a glass of champagne can be a full-time Olympic sport.
+This region has the star-studded luxury hotels such as Hôtel du Cap-Eden-Roc in Cap d’Antibes; the art-filled Negresco in Nice; the swanky Carlton Hotel in Cannes and the atmospheric Hôtel Belles Rives in Juan les Pins (where Zela and Scott Fitzgerald frolicked back when it was still a private villa).
+The Riviera is a region that specializes in luxe moments, and stopping into hotel bars for a glass of champagne can be a full-time Olympic sport.
 I should know.
-I’ve spent many hours in training there.
+I’ve spent many hours in training.

 #11: Get physical (I mean exercise, get your mind out of the gutter)